Maryam Rajavi: France

 On 17 June 2003, Rajavi was arrested by Paris Police Prefecture alongside some 150 MEK members.
 She and 23 other people were investigated over suspicion of links to terrorism.
 All charges were later dropped.

 Iraq

 In July 2010, the Iraqi High Tribunal issued an arrest warrant for 39 MEK members, including Rajavi, "due to evidence that confirms they committed crimes against humanity" by "involvement with the former Iraqi security forces in suppressing the 1991 uprising against the former Iraqi regime and the killing of Iraqi citizens".
-The MEK have denied the charges, saying that they constitute a "politically motivated decision and it’s the last gift presented from the government of Nuri al-Maliki to the Iranian government".
+The MEK have denied the charges, saying that they constitute a "politically motivated decision and it’s the last gift presented from the government of Nouri al-Maliki to the Iranian government".

+Trial in absentia

+On 29 July 2023, Iran announced that they would try Rajavi and 103 other members of MEK in absentia.
+The trial against both Rajavi and the 101 other MEK members commenced on 21 December 2023 at a Tehran court, and is ongoing as of April 2024.
+According to U.S. federal legislative information, these involve "sham trials" of dissident Iranian Resistance veterans in order to have them extradited back to Iran or "justify terror plots against them".

+Answer to the Iranian crisis

+Speaking to the crowd In the 6 September 2025 rally of Iranians in Brussels, Rajavi stated, “The answer to the Iranian crisis is the overthrow of the entire religious tyranny!
+The people of Iran are more prepared than ever!
+Iranian society is in a volatile state, and the only solution is the Third Option, neither appeasement nor war, but regime change by the people and their organized resistance!”